 A lot of advanced technologies are used by developers in order to create a website using responsive web design.
-These include flexible images, fluid grids, flexible videos, media queries and similar others which enable a web page to adjust to the device properties where it is being displayed.
+These include flexible images, fluid grids, flexible videos, media queries and similar sales funnel theme others which enable a web page to adjust to the device properties where it is being displayed.
 Mobiles phones, gaming consoles, etc, have internet browsing facilities at present.
 Many even assume that laptops and desktops would be a thing of the past with the advent of innumerable other attractive handheld devices!
 This might be a bit far-fetched but it doesn’t slow down the huge demand for RWD by companies and developers around the world.

 Just like any new technology, responsive web design has both advantages and disadvantages.

 Some of the advantages of RWD are –

 Single point of access – No matter from what device you want to view the site, a single web address would be sufficient.
 You need not have to create a separate version or web address for your website to be viewed differently by various devices.